dhruvsomani/Competition-Management-System/README.md

 First of all, **the software is in beta**.
 If you are trying to use it for your own personal purposes, you're responsible for it.
 Changes, suggestions and edits are welcome.

 The software has an issue which will be solved in future versions.
-The problem is that you currently need to add the players or teams by editing the **SQLite Database** which is saved as `D:\fun_marathon.sqlite3` on your computer (**Windows**).
-There's a table `players`.
-Add you players to it manually.
+Add you players to it manually in the **SQLite Database (Table Players)**.
 I hope to resolve this fallacy in later editions of the software.

 An executable file will be available soon.